top of page

 Summary of statistics - all data according to the position closing date.

-In this backtest, we are investing in a strategy that constantly uses 100% of the current capital (starting with $100k capital).
+In this backtest, we are investing in a strategy that allocates 100% of the current capital (starting with $100k).
 This means that as the capital grows or decreases, the position value changes proportionally.
 The rest of the parameters remain unchanged.

 The Equity Chart for this test looks as follows: